electric-eloquence/fepper/README.md

 * `fp ui:patternsonly` - build the patterns only, outputting to the public directory.

-### <a id="i18n"></a>I18N

-The Elements, Compounds, and Components directories are optional and can be renamed to anything your charset and file system allow without further configuration.
-The Templates, Pages, and Scrape directories can be renamed, but must also be reconfigured in `patternlab-config.json`.
-Just about all the text in the UI can be changed via UI customization.

-If a need arises for documentation in other languages, you are strongly encouraged to make the translations, and use the options that Open Source offers to distribute them to the rest of the world.

 ### <a id="extensions"></a>Extensions

 The `extend` directory is purposed for extending Fepper's functionality.